Friday Finds

 Today’s #FridayFind is a little different - a little more personal.

 I’m currently on a road trip from Austin to Minneapolis with my dog, my cousin, and whatever else I could fit into my Honda Accord.
-I am headed back to the Midwest to spend the summer with my family - something I truly couldn’t be more excited about!
+I am headed back to the Midwest to spend the summer with my family - something I truly couldn’t be more excited about - and we're listening to audiobooks the whole way.

-Amy’s new book Two Weeks Notice is the modern version of Barbara’s story.
-It holds that same magic.
+Amy’s new book Two Weeks Notice holds some kind of magic.
 If you’ve ever even considered starting your own business, I could not recommend it more.

 P.S.
 My dog Theo also gives it two paws up!